deepumons/deepumons.github.io/_posts/2020-04-16-how-i-am-handling-the-great-lockdown.md

 ---
 layout: post
-title: How I am handing the great lockdown
+title: How I am handling the great lockdown
 subtitle: Or, how to learn cool stuff, eat healthy, and have fun during troubled times.
 tags: [musings]
 ---